fugu-chop/launch_school/rb101_programming_foundations/lesson_5/lesson_5_notes.md

 ### Shallow copy
 Ruby has methods that allow us to copy collections - `dup` and `clone`.

 Both of these methods create a __shallow copy__ of an object.
 This means that only the object that the method is called on is copied.
 If the object __contains other objects__ - like a nested array - then those objects will be __shared__, not copied.
-This has major impact to nested collections.
+This has a major impact on nested collections.

 `dup` allows objects within the copied object to be modified.
 ```